-The governing body reviews this policy every year.
-The governors may however review the policy earlier than this, if the government introduces new regulations, or if the governing body receives recommendations on how the policy might be improved.
+School staff review this policy every year.
+The policy is shared with governors, although this policy does not require formal approval by the governing board.
+Staff may however review the policy earlier than this, if the government introduces new regulations, or if the school receives recommendations on how the policy might be improved.